willbaskett/grokking_in_both_directions/README.md

 * A leading and trailing padding token to indicate the start/end of each line, resulting in a maximum of 14 tokens

 ### Model/Training:
-* Utilized a ROAR model
+* Utilized the ROAR architecture to allow random order autoregressive modeling
 * layers = 32
 * model dim = 512
 * ff dim = 1024